Skip to Content

 Since then, organizations have learned a great deal about improving contracts to protect both parties and ensuring they’re properly enforced.
 Yet, 55-77% still lack effective contract management systems.3 In many cases, teams store contracts in simple computer folders that require manual review.
 Others lack clear, step-by-step procedures for developing and executing new agreements.

-In this second installment of our series, we explore the key to contract management mastery: adopting a proactive approach that keeps the process organized, efficient, and focused on unlocking maximum value.
+In this second installment, we focus on the key to contract management mastery: adopting a proactive approach that keeps processes organized, efficient, and centered on maximizing value.

 Here are 10 ways to reimagine and modernize the approach to contract management in procurement:

-We’ve all been there: the RFP is complete, a vendor has been selected, and suddenly there’s a frantic rush to finalize the contract.
-Legal steps in at the last minute, and the process feels hurried and reactive.
-Sound familiar?
-It’s time to change that.
-By involving legal and contract experts from the RFP phase, you ensure that contracts align with sourcing objectives from the start.
-This proactive approach not only prevents last-minute delays but also enables smoother, more productive vendor discussions from day one.
+We’ve all experienced it: the RFP wraps up, a vendor wins the business, and the team scrambles to finalize the contract.
+Legal enters at the last minute, and the process becomes rushed and reactive.
+It doesn’t have to work this way.
+By involving legal and contracting experts during the RFP phase, organizations align contracts with sourcing objectives from the outset.
+This proactive approach prevents last‑minute delays and enables more productive vendor discussions from day one.

-Build a strong foundation of pre-approved agreements covering everything from service-level agreements (SLAs) and payment terms to termination clauses.
-Maintain a clause library with carefully vetted language that can be quickly inserted into contracts, allowing for fast customization while preserving legal integrity.
+Build a strong foundation of pre‑approved agreements that cover service‑level agreements (SLAs), payment terms, termination clauses, and more.
+Maintain a vetted clause library that teams can quickly pull from and customize.
+This approach speeds execution while preserving legal and commercial integrity.

 Have you ever spent half an hour searching for a contract you are certain you saw last quarter?
 This is why you need a centralized digital repository for your contracts.
 Digital repositories are secure, searchable, and accessible only to authorized personnel.
 When you use these tools, audits are expedited, contract access is more straightforward, and version control is effortless.